10 Best Gin Cocktails: Classic Recipes for 2025

 - Occasion: Date night, after-work unwind

 Our Tip: Go easy on the vermouth and stir, don’t shake.
-Always chill your glass.
+Always chill your glass for that silky texture.

 2. Gin & Tonic – The Quintessential Refreshment

-When it’s hot, busy, or you just want something effortlessly good.
+When it’s hot, busy, or you just want something effortlessly good, a perfectly balanced G&T is unbeatable — crisp, aromatic, and endlessly refreshing.

 - You’ll need: 50ml Muckross Irish Gin, premium tonic water, lime wedge